 Here at home, we’re getting our downstairs wood floors redone, which means we can’t access the stairway to the upper part of our house…so basically, my husband and I are moving into the one room without wood floors…the den.
 It’s gonna be crowded, but I can’t wait to get the floors done!
 I don’t think it will affect my blogging/podcasting schedule though…so no worries!
 I am setting up an “office” down in the den (along with a bedroom, a “kitchen” and a closet).
 Did I say it’s going to be crowded?
 Oh boy.

-Got an awesome paperwork hack to share?
+Got a great paperwork hack to share?
 Let us know in the comments below!